 By Steve Reynolds

 Steve Reynolds is the current President of MLSSA and is a long-standing member of the Society.
-Steve is a keen diver, underwater explorer, photographer and is chief author of the Society's extensive back catalogue of newsletters and journals.
+Steve was a keen diver, underwater explorer & photographer before illness struck.
+He is chief author of the Society's extensive back catalogue of newsletters and journals.

 One thought on “Update on the Rusting Wreck of the Santiago”